 Jenni is a Chartered Environmentalist, a full member of the Chartered Institiute of Ecology & Environmental Management (CIEEM), Affiliate member of the Landscape Institute and a member of the CIEEM South West Committee.
 She has also published articles for the Society for the Environment and regularly organises events and CPD training for the business and CIEEM.

-Laura regularly carries out surveys for protected species on sites and is a skilled botanist having undertaken vegetation surveys across a widespread range of habitats.
-She has written ecology chapters for Environmental Impact Assessments, has carried out Habitat Regulation Assessments, and regularly gives guidance to clients on mitigation and enhancement measures for biodiversity, in support of planning applications.
+Laura regularly carries out surveys for protected species on sites and is a skilled botanist having undertaken vegetation surveys across a wide range of habitats.
+She has written ecology chapters for Environmental Impact Assessments, has carried out Habitat Regulation Assessments, and regularly gives guidance to clients on mitigation and enhancement measures for biodiversity in support of planning applications.

 Laura is a full member of the Chartered Institute of Ecology & Environmental Management.

 Tamsyn has been working in ecological consultancy for 6 years, during which time she has worked on a wide range of projects including both small and large scale housing developments, commercial redevelopments and renewable energy projects.